 BACKGROUND

 Idiopathic clubfoot is a congenital deformity of multifactorial etiology.
 The initial treatment is eminently conservative; one of the methods applied is the Functional physiotherapy method (FPM), which includes different approaches: Robert Debré (RD) and Saint-Vincent-de-Paul (SVP) among them.
 This method is based on manipulations of the foot, bandages, splints and exercises adapted to the motor development of the child aimed to achieve a plantigrade and functional foot.
-Our hypothesis was that the SVP method could be more efficient in correcting deformities and would decrease the rate of surgeries.
+Our hypothesis was that the SVP method could be more efficient than the RD method in correcting deformities, and would decrease the rate of surgeries.

 AIM

-To compare RD and SVP methods regarding the improvement accomplished and the frequency of surgery needed to achieve a plantigrade foot.
+To compare the RD and SVP methods, specifically regarding the improvement accomplished and the frequency of surgery needed to achieve a plantigrade foot.

 METHODS

-Retrospective study of idiopathic clubfeet of 46 children born between February 2004 and January 2012, evaluated and classified in our hospital according to severity by the Dimeglio-Bensahel scale.
+Retrospective study of 71 idiopathic clubfeet of 46 children born between February 2004 and January 2012, who were evaluated and classified in our hospital according to severity by the Dimeglio-Bensahel scale.
 We included moderate, severe and very severe feet.
-Thirty-four feet were treated with the RD method and feet with the SVP method.
+Thirty-four feet were treated with the RD method and 37 feet with the SVP method.
 The outcomes at a minimum of two years were considered as very good (by physiotherapy), good (by percutaneous heel-cord tenotomy), fair (by limited surgery), and poor (by complete surgery).

 RESULTS